Common Spanish Verbs - Top 100

 In addition to the various tenses, common Spanish verbs can exist in several different moods: indicative mood, subjunctive mood, conditional mood, and imperative mood.
 For example, the indicative mood is used to indicate state of being, or to express or ask for information.
 The subjunctive mood is used to express uncertainty, doubt, and denial.
 The imperative mood is used to give commands.
 The conditional mood expresses the concept of "would."

-Another verb feature we must be aware of is "aspect".
+Another feature of common Spanish verbs we must be aware of is "aspect".
 The "perfect" is used in compound tenses, and it is formed by the auxiliary verb haber and the past participle of the main verb.
 An example in English would be, "I have studied", one example in Spanish is "(yo) he comido" (I have eaten).
 The imperfect is used to express past action that is ongoing, habitual or continuous.
-Finally, a verb can be non-progressive--"hablo", or progressive--"estoy hablando."
+Finally, a Spanish verb can be non-progressive--"hablo", or progressive--"estoy hablando."